 “Girl Crush” was written by Lori McKenna, who has penned hits for decades for the likes of Faith Hill in the last decade to Hunter Hayes last year.
 According to the Washington Post, it has been pulled from several radio markets across the nation, including one in Boise where the director of the station told press that she heard from her listeners, that it “sponsored the gay agenda”.
 It makes one wonder what the “gay agenda” would look like in Nashville.

 Liberal critics have noticed that country music is in the middle of a gay moment, both within the songs, and in the scuttlebutt around Nashville (see the out Shane McAnally and Brandy Clark, or that line in Kacey Musgraves’ “Follow Your Arrow“, which ended up winning the Grammy).
-“Girl Crush” pushes a question with a two sided example: is it pushing a gay agenda, either for those who worry that Nashville was the last safe place against a cultural invasion, or for those country listeners who hope for inclusion in a genre that has found them historically problematic?
+“Girl Crush” pushes a question with a two-sided example: is it pushing a gay agenda, either for those who worry that Nashville was the last safe place against a cultural invasion or for those country listeners who hope for inclusion in a genre that has found them historically problematic?

-Looking at the gay potential for this kind of song writing; the hope is for more gay potential and not less, more desire.
-I want Brandy Clark And Shane McNally to write the great country love song that recognizes the potential of their lives.
+Looking at the gay potential for this kind of songwriting; the hope is for more gay potential and not less, more desire.
+I want Brandy Clark And Shane McNally to write a great country love song that recognizes the potential of their lives.
 I’m thinking about the documentary about the Lesbian and Gay Rodeo Circuit, Queens and Cowboys, recently released on Video on Demand.
 There are the usual stories about underdogs found in sports stories, and about AIDS and coming out, the garden variety queer tragedies.

-But there are also brief moments; a middle aged bull riding butch lesbian, flummoxed and flirting with a blonde newbie, or an old hand at the rodeo, trying to make his nut in order to ride one last time.
-In all the discussions of their lives, in travel, in pickup trucks and at home, none mentioned the songs their presence cleared.
+But there are also brief moments; a middle-aged bull riding butch lesbian, flummoxed and flirting with a blonde newbie, or an old hand at the rodeo, trying to make his nut in order to ride one last time.
+In all the discussions of their lives, in travel, in pickup trucks, and at home, none mentioned the songs their presence cleared.
 The filmmakers didn’t even film a dance.

 All of this might be happening here, but it might also be a safe coming out, considering the rumours of Clark’s taste.
-There’s a difference when someone ostensibly heterosexual like Miranda or Karen Fairchild sings it, and when someone who might not be, like Terri Clark does.
+There’s a difference when someone ostensibly heterosexual like Miranda or Karen Fairchild sings it, and when someone who might not be like Terri Clark does.

 But we work with what we have.
 There are lines in “Girl Crush” that lend themselves to an explicit queer reading, the homophobe from Boise is not wrong at picking them out.
 The track’s narrative is simple: a woman obsessively wishes to be her ex-lover’s new woman.
 But the details about that narrative: